Are Molecules Magical? Non-Stabilizerness in Molecular Bonding: Results and Discussion

 From the standpoint of molecular physics and quantum chemistry, our results offer an intriguing reinterpretation of chemical bond formation: in the dissociation limit ($\ell\to\infty$), the hydrogen atoms are essentially isolated.
-The electronic wavefunction factorizes, leading to a state that is close to a product state.
+In this limit, the Hamiltonian separates into two non-interacting atomic contributions, and the electronic state reduces to the purely covalent dissociation-limit.
 In such a regime, the fermionic correlations are minimal and the associated magic (or non‑stabilizerness) is low, consistent with the notion of a classically tractable system.

 At interatomic distances near $\ell^\star$, where the binding energy curve shows maximal extrinsic curvature, the wavefunction represents a delicate balance between the two determinants.
 This is the regime where the chemical bond is forming.
 The competition between the ionic and covalent contributions results in a highly correlated state.
-Our analysis shows that this is the very point at which the quantum state would demand a larger number of non‑Clifford operations for its simulation, as reflected by the peak in magic proxies.
+Our analysis shows that this neighborhood is also the one in which the quantum state demands the largest number of non‑Clifford resources for its simulation, as reflected by the nearby peak in the magic proxies.
 The extrinsic curvature $\kappa$ is a geometric measure of the sensitivity of the binding energy with respect to interatomic distance.
 Its maximum marks a rapid change in the energy landscape, signature of a transition in the electronic structure.
 This energetic reorganization is directly correlated with the rise in non‑stabilizerness, indicating that the very formation of the covalent bond is accompanied by an increase in the \textit{quantumness} of the state.

 Very interestingly, note that the ground state (\ref{eq:ground_state}) can be understood as the state of a qubit upon interpreting the two determinants as computational basis states $\left|\tilde 0\right\rangle=|1100\rangle$ and $\left|\tilde 1\right\rangle=|0011\rangle$.
 We know that at very short interatomic distances, including the equilibrium bound state distance, the ground state of the system is very well approximated by setting $\theta\simeq 0$, namely by the state $\left|\tilde 0\right\rangle$.
 Adiabatic increase of the bond length can then be interpreted as implementing the following unitary operation: